Indices For Oral Disease Definitions

 Indices For Oral Disease Long Essays

 Question 1.
-Define indexes & classify them.
+Define indexes and classify them.
 Write about its ideal requisites.

 (or) Classify various indices of the oral cavity. (or )Ideal requirements of index.